MAC9572/Movie-App-Frontend/README.md

 ***
 # Tech Stack Used:

 I have Used Reactjs, Redux, Tailwind CSS, HTML, JavaScript, Stripe, Routers, Nodejs Express, NPM packages, Cloudinary, MongoDb Atlas realtime storage for building this Project.
-Also used tools like GitHub for collaboration of our project, Slack & Zoom as means of a communication channel.
+Also used tools like GitHub for collaboration of my project, Slack & Zoom as means of a communication channel.

 ***